 After Leg 1, 3, 5 and 8 an official intermediate ranking will be published.
-These official intermediate rankings, subject to ongoing questions, protests and appeals, will become definitive 30 minutes after publication.
+These official intermediate rankings, subject to ongoing questions, will become definitive 30 minutes after publication.
+Ongoing questions will be dealt with by the clerk of the course before the start of the next leg.
 After an intermediate ranking has become definitive, it is no longer possible to submit a protest against elements of the official result derived from that official intermediate ranking.